jasonatwood/DataDictionary/README.md

 Table 1

 #### Data Type Detection
 The best source of information for data types from a data source is a physical data model or the DDL used to create the source table.
 More often than not, that information is either not available or takes a prohibitively long amount of time to obtain from the data owner.
 This feature is meant to be a helpful suggestion based on the observed records in the sample data.
-Data types are simplified to avoid prescriptive output.
+Data types are simplified to avoid prescriptive output (see Table 2).

 Data Types in Output |
 ---------------------|